Jaculabilis/intake/README.md

 An item must have a key under `action` with that action's name to support executing that action for that item.
 The value under that key may be any JSON structure used to manage the item-specific state.

-All encoding is done with UTF-8.
+All input and output is treated as UTF-8.
 If an item cannot be parsed or the exit code of the process is nonzero, Intake will consider the action to be a failure.
 No items or other feed changes will happen as a result of a failed action, except for changes to `state` done by the action process.

 ## Top-level item fields